Tobacco-free pharmacy: Broadening of the Tobacco-Free Pharmacy Ordinance

 With lawsuits from Philip Morris and Walgreens now behind them, the City and County decided to revisit the ordinance with an eye toward broadening it in a way that would even the playing field for all pharmacies.
 A new ordinance was introduced on August 3, 2010 by San Francisco Supervisor Eric Mar that would remove the exemption for big box stores and grocery stores.
 On September 13, 2010, a public hearing was held in front of the Land Use and Economic Development Committee.
 Speakers in favor of the broadened ordinance included Director of Public Health Mitch Katz as well as representatives from the California LGBT Tobacco Education Partnership, Pharmacists Planning Service, Inc, UCSF School of Pharmacy, the American Heart Association, American Cancer Society and the San Francisco Tobacco Free Coalition.
 Speaking to oppose or to delay the proposed ordinance were representatives from the Office of Small Business and Charlie’s Drug Store.
 Safeway did not speak at the hearing but spoke out against the ordinance in the press, stating "We certainly are not promoting tobacco use, but we do believe there's a freedom-of-choice issue".
 The new, broader ordinance passed the Board of Supervisors on September 21, 2010.
 Safeway and Costco promptly removed all tobacco products from the shelves in their stores that have a pharmacy.

-Tobacco-free pharmacy policies in other US communities
+Tobacco-free pharmacy policies in other American communities

 After San Francisco passed its initial policy, a number of other communities followed suit, mostly in Massachusetts and California.

 Companies affected by the policies include Big Y Supermarket, Brooks, Costco, CVS, Hannaford, Kmart, Lucky Supermarkets, Pharmaca, Price Chopper, Rite Aid, Safeway, Sam's Club, Shaw's, Star Market, Stop & Shop, Target, Walgreens, Walmart and various independent pharmacies.